Final report for YENC19-138

 The electrical control process was commissioned under the Electrical Trades program and is the most advanced program to date for our larger aquaponics project.
 Documentation of the program is attached.

 Construction was complete in early February 2020 and the unit was installed at East Middle School on February 27, 2020.
-Fish will be delivered to East Middle School on March 2.
+It was anticipated that fish would be delivered to East Middle School on March 2, however, COVID lockdowns prevented progress in this project until late Fall 2020.
+A tilapia breeding colony, gold fish, and Plecostomus were introduced into the system over the the Fall 2020/Spring 2021 semesters.

-The next phase of this project will include the optimization of the ecological conditions of the system, based largely on biological surface area calculations, and the operating conditions will be described to optimally balance plant and fish growth.
+The next phase of this project (which is ongoing due to COVID delays) included the optimization of the ecological conditions of the system, based largely on biological surface area calculations, and the operating conditions will be described to optimally balance plant and fish growth.
 This data-driven component is necessary a.) to serve as a point of comparison for other small aquaponics operations, b.) to describe the inputs (energy, water, fish feed) and outputs (edible crops and fish) required to maintain the system, c.) and to reconcile the water quality and lighting parameters that affect the survival and growth of the plants, fish, and nitrifying bacteria in the system.
 Parameters that will be optimized include pH, alkalinity, dissolved oxygen, specific conductivity, ambient air and water temperature, total suspended solids, nitrogen transformations, phosphate and iron levels, weekly water demand, and photo-period.
+Current Environmental Engineering and Controlled Environment Agriculture Students continue to make routine (weekly) measurements of various water quality parameters in the system.

-This project has been presented at the South Dakota Local Foods Conference, and will be presented at the upcoming Western South Dakota Hydrology Conference and Rapid City Earth Day Expo.
+This project has been presented at the South Dakota Local Foods Conference, and was scheduled to be presented at the Western South Dakota Hydrology Conference and Rapid City Earth Day Expo, both of which were cancelled due to COVID.

 PATHWAYS TO ESTABLISHED SECONDARY AND POST-SECONDARY STEM EDUCATION TRACKS